 In Cal Newport's latest book, Digital Minimalism, he recounts an episode of Real Time with Bill Maher where Maher compares social media with big tobacco.

-Sounds insane, right?
+Sounds absurd, right?

 New Rule: Social Media is the New Nicotine | Real Time with Bill Maher (HBO)

-Maher's hyperbole isn't far off.
+Subscribe to the Real Time YouTube: http://itsh.bo/10r5A1B Bill explores the concept of "brain hacking" and criticizes corporate America for marketing addictive products.Maher's hyperbole isn't far off.
 Social media companies now face scrutiny for their “digital feedback loops,” causing addictive behavior.
 Like a slot machine.

 Don’t believe me?
-Next time you post something to Facebook or Instagram consider how many times you check back to see if you get likes or comments (or both!).
+Next time you post something to Facebook or Instagram, consider how many times you check back to see if you get likes or comments (or both!).

 That is the digital feedback loop.